-Manchester United midfielder Scott McTominay has been linked with a season-long loan move to Celtic, according to reports.
+Scott McTominay linked with loan move to Celtic - reports

 The Scotland international played in just seven of United’s 38 English Premier League fixtures last season and the Old Trafford side are said to be keen for McTominay to go out on loan during the 2018/19 season and play as much competitive football as possible.

 • READ MORE - Scott McTominay chooses Scotland over England

 Celtic will have 38 league matches next season as well as European fixtures and both domestic cup tournaments, while McTominay will almost certainly be involved in Scotland’s Nations League matches later this year.